207-442-7963

 Nurturing Fathers – 13 session series

-This program is for any male parenting a child.
+This program is for any male identifying parent of a child.
 The series focuses on the value of male role models in a child’s life.
 We explore topics including the roots of fathering, nurturing children and self, positive discipline methods, managing emotions, resolving conflict, teamwork with a partner, balancing work and fathering, and more.

 Nurturing Parenting – 10 individual topics